peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Host: issuer.example.org
 Content-Type: application/x-www-form-urlencoded

-credential_pop=$CredentialPoPJWT
+credential_pop=[$CredentialPoPJWT]
 ~~~

+Since the Wallet may request one or more Status Attestations, issued by the same Credential Issuer, the credential_pop object MUST adhere to the following specification:
+- `credential_pop`.
+REQUIRED.
+By default, it MUST be an array of strings (array[string]).

 To validate that the Wallet Instance is entitled to request its Status Attestation,
 the following requirements MUST be satisfied:

-- The Credential Issuer MUST verify the signature of the `credential_pop` object using
+- The Credential Issuer MUST verify the signature for all array elements into `credential_pop` object using
 the public key contained in the Digital Credential;
 - the Credential Issuer MUST verify that it is the legitimate Issuer.